ocj137/Ethics-in-Data-Science/EDS/README.md

 # Ethics-in-Data-Science --> Ethical-Computing

-Here are initial thoughts on ethics in data science and why I started this meetup as well as a presentation I did at Metis-SF.
+Some initial thoughts on ethics in data science and why I started this meetup as well as a presentation I did at Metis-SF.